 - 3/4 cup sugar

 - 1 1/4 cup all purpose flour

 - 3/4 cup of apple butter (See Note1)

 - 1/2 cup golden raisins

 - In a large mixing bowl pour boiling water over 1/2 cup bran cereal, mix in oil and set aside.

-- In another bowl mix egg, sugar and buttermilk.
+In another bowl mix egg, sugar and buttermilk.
 To the wet bran mixture add sifted flour, soda, salt and remaining dry cup of bran.
 Add the wet buttermilk mixture and stir.